Moduli spaces of sextic curves with simple singularities and their compactifications: Examples and Applications

 Suppose there are two tangent points.
-Denote by $T=T_2$.
-Due to a classical result by Schubert \cite{schubert1879kalkul}, a generic smooth degree $d$ plane curve has $d(d-2)(d^2-9)\over2$ bitangent lines.
-Thus a generic smooth plane quintic curve has $120$ bitangent lines.
+Denote the singular type by $T=T_2$.
+Due to a classical result by Schubert \cite{schubert1879kalkul}, a generic smooth degree $d$ plane curve has $d(d-2)(d^2-9)\over2$ bitangents.
+Thus a generic smooth plane quintic curve has $120$ bitangents.
 Denote by $\calM_5$ the moduli space of smooth quintic curves.
 The natural projection $\calM_{T_2}\to \calM_5$ is a finite morphism of degree $120$.